How we can help you with mental health support in Leeds.

 You are not alone.

-in England, in any given week, 1 in 6 people report experiencing a common mental health problem (like anxiety and depression). source
+In England, each year, 1 in 4 people will experience a mental health problem of some kind and in each week, 1 in 6 people will report experiencing a common mental health problem (like anxiety and depression).
+Source

 Despite high profile public campaigns, and celebrities speaking about their own mental health to help dispel stigma about mental health, many people still feel socially or culturally uncomfortable about seeking help.